Essentials out now!Bristan Essentials offers great value taps and showers, made brilliant.

 Also, choose a glass panel across the bath rather than a shower curtain, as these can be installed on the edge of the bath, unlike a curtain which falls on the inside edge and takes up valuable elbow room.
 The light allowed by the glass will also increase the sense of spaciousness and well-being, adding to the spa aesthetic.

-Check out Bristan’s range of bathroom taps which are perfect for smaller bathrooms.
+Bristan’s range of bathroom taps which are perfect for smaller bathrooms.